Follow these handy tips to stay safe and keep up-to-date on the situation in Bali & Indonesia, including travel bans & visa restrictions.

 Down with a fever, cough or the flu?
 Wear a mask and seek medical attention right away.
 If for whatever reason you do not have your mask, cover your mouth with tissue paper whenever you cough or sneeze, and dispose of the tissue in a rubbish bin immediately.

 Boost your immunity.
-A good one to practice not only during an outbreak but in everyday life too: boost your health and look after your immune system.
-Slurp on juices and coconuts (or even try one of Bali’s best juice cleanses), clock in enough exercise with an online class from one of Bali’s best gyms or yoga studios, and treat yourself to some stress-melting pampering with an at-home massage from one of Bali’s best spas.
+A good one to practice not only during a pandemic but in everyday life too: boost your health and look after your immune system.
+Slurp on juices and coconuts (or even try one of Bali’s best juice cleanses), clock in enough exercise at one of Bali’s best gyms or yoga studios, and treat yourself to some stress-melting pampering with a massage from one of Bali’s best spas.
 Top tip: try Indonesia’s age-old elixir of Jamu – a potent mixture of turmeric, tamarind, and sometimes ginger, lime and honey too.
 It’s an immunity-boosting traditional medicine that Indonesians swear by!

 Consider the positives

-We get it – travelling internationally right now is a no-no, with many countries currently on lockdown.
+We get it – travelling internationally right now isn’t as easy as it used to be, with some countries still enforcing testing and other health protocols.
 But it’s not all doom and gloom.
-If you’re healthy and you’re already in Indonesia and planning on staying (or can’t make it home), then there are plenty of positives to keep in mind.
+If you’re vaccinated and healthy, then there are plenty of positives to keep in mind.
 Here’s a few to consider:

-A ray of hope (& sunshine).
-It’s been suggested that warmer climates may ward off the virus better than countries with cold weather, so if this is true, then there’s no better place to be than right here in sunny Bali.
-Check out Bali’s quiet beaches, or self-isolate in the sunshine at your sun-soaked villa or hillside hotel.
+A ray of hope & sunshine.
+It’s suggested that warmer climates ward off the virus better than countries with cold weather, so if this is true, then there’s no better place to be than right here in sunny Bali.
+Check out Bali’s quiet beaches, or hang out in the sunshine at your sun-soaked private villa or hillside hotel.

 GO-JEK is a godsend.
-Thanks to Indonesia’s app-based delivery service, self-isolation has never been easier.
-Download this app and you’ll have access to food from your favourite cafes and restaurants, and you can even shop remotely at your local supermarket or pharmacy thanks to the Go-Jek superheroes.
+Thanks to Indonesia’s app-based delivery service, social distancing is a breeze.
+Download this app and you’ll have access to food from your favourite cafes and restaurants, and you can even shop remotely at your local supermarket or pharmacy thanks to the GO-JEK superheroes.
 Need to buy groceries, clothes or household goods?
-Try these online retailers.
+Try these online retailers too.

 Isolation by design.
 Compared to most western countries with their densely populated cities and close-living quarters, Bali’s wide open spaces and often palatial accommodation makes social distancing a tropical breeze.
 If there’s anywhere in the world to avoid coming into contact with the masses, it’s here…